drtp-skills/drtp-skills.github.io/_pages/funds-prof-dev.md

 The number of applications funded in each round will depend on the quality of the applications and the amount of funds requested.

-If you have any questions about the application or review process please get in touch with us at : [charted@drtp-skills.ac.uk](mailto:charted@drtp-skills.ac.uk)
+If you have any questions about the application or review process please get in touch with us at: [charted@drtp-skills.ac.uk](mailto:charted@drtp-skills.ac.uk)